Set up Redis service

 pretty-printof all relationships for services and configuration data for that environment.

 php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"])));'

 Assuming your Redis relationship is named

-- SSH into the Integration environment with RabbitMQ installed and configured.
+- Use SSH to connect to the Integration environment with RabbitMQ installed and configured.

 redis-cli -h redis.internal